ietf-rats-wg/draft-ietf-rats-msg-wrap/draft-ietf-rats-msg-wrap.md

 {: align="left" title="New CoAP Content Formats"}

 If possible, TBD1 and TBD2 should be assigned in the 256..9999 range.

+### Registering new CoAP Content-Formats for Parameterized CMW Media Types

+New CoAP Content-Formats can be created based on parameterized instances of the `application/cmw+json`, `application/cmw+cbor`, `application/cmw+cose` and `application/cmw+jws` media types.

+When assigning a new CoAP Content-Format ID for a CMW media type that utilizes the `cmwc_t` parameter, the registrar must check (directly or through the Designated Expert) that:

+* The corresponding CMW type is a collection ({{cmw-coll}}), and
+* The `cmwc_t` value is either a (non-relative) OID or an absolute URI.

 ## New SMI Numbers Registrations